If there is one thing that can help you get better search rankings without publishing more content, it is internal link

 Link Whisper automatically ignores articles, nouns, and pronounces.
 If you want any specific word to be ignored by Link Whisper, you can add it too.

-There are a few settings for more advanced users which allow you to enable debuffing mode, improve memory usage, and report data for instant change.
+There are a few settings for more advanced users that allow you to enable debuffing mode, improve memory usage, and report data for instant change.
 If you are on shared hosting, click on improve memory usage and save the settings.